 Summer is the perfect time to get mindful about where your money is going.
 Mindless spending is an easy trap to fall into, especially when you don’t take the time to track your expenses.

-From swimming lessons to summer camp, there are plenty of activities to keep kids busy during the summer months.
+From swimming lessons to summer camp, plenty of activities keep kids busy during the summer months.
 To save money, try to find free or low-cost activities in your area.
-You can also look for deals on groupon or other daily deal websites.
+You can also look for deals on Groupon or other daily deal websites.

-2. Plan ahead.
+Plan ahead.
 Meal planning can help you save money on food.
-Decide what you’re going to make for each meal, and then make a shopping list of the ingredients you need.
+Decide what you will make for each meal, and then make a shopping list of the ingredients you need.

-8. barter or trade.
-If you have skills or talents that others need, see if you can trade for food.
+Barter or trade.
+If you have skills or talents others need, see if you can trade them for food.
 For example, you could offer to babysit in exchange for dinner.

 Summer weather means shorts, tank tops, and swimsuits.
-If you don’t have a lot of summer clothes, you may need to go shopping which can add up quickly.
+If you don’t have a lot of summer clothes, you may need to go shopping.
+This can add up quickly.
 To save money, try to shop at second-hand stores or look for deals online.
 You can also wait to buy summer clothes until the end of the season when they’re on sale.

-Saving money doesn’t have to be difficult or boring.
-By following these tips, you can enjoy your summer while still staying on track with your finances.
+Saving money doesn’t have to be complicated or tedious.
+By following these tips, you can enjoy your summer while staying on track with your finances.
 So, what are you waiting for?
 Start saving today!